-- 11. The reporting organization has submitted to the Deputy Receiver General details of the insurance funds/provisions, including all underwriting statistics, results of operations, and supplementary information as required, on Form CC-10 Footnote 1. - 12.
-The reporting organization has made available to the external auditor all financial records and related data, summations of meetings, and minute books which contain complete and authentic minutes of all meetings of the management committee and internal audit committee and [specify other management level committees as appropriate ] applicable to the period April 1, 2014 to June 11, 2015 (or date of Separate Opinion Audit report if no audit work was performed by the external auditor on the CC forms).
-The most recent meetings of these committees for the said period were held on and respectively. - 13.
-Receivables represent valid claims against debtors for transactions arising on or before March 31, 2015 and have been appropriately reduced to their estimated net realizable value.
+- 11. The reporting organization has submitted to the Deputy Receiver General details of the insurance funds/provisions, including all underwriting statistics, results of operations, and supplementary information as required, on Form CC-10 1. - 12.
+The reporting organization has made available to the external auditor all financial records and related data, summations of meetings, and minute books which contain complete and authentic minutes of all meetings of the management committee and internal audit committee and [specify other management level committees as appropriate \\\\\] applicable to the period April 1, 2015 to June 10, 2016 (or date of Separate Opinion Audit report if no audit work was performed by the external auditor on the CC forms).
+The most recent meetings of these committees for the said period were held on \\\\\\ and \\\\\\ - 13.
+The books and records properly reflect and record all transactions affecting cash funds, and bank accounts of the reporting organization. - 14.
+Receivables represent valid claims against debtors for transactions arising on or before March 31, 2016 and have been appropriately reduced to their estimated net realizable value.
 All uncollectible accounts have been properly disclosed and deletions properly authorized.
-The reporting organization has taken appropriate action to collect all monies owed to the organization (and Her Majesty in Right of Canada in which latter case, monies collected have been promptly deposited to the credit of the Receiver General for Canada Footnote 2). - 14.
-Loans receivable represent bona fide claims against debtors as at March 31, 2015.
+The reporting organization has taken appropriate action to collect all monies owed to the organization (and Her Majesty in Right of Canada in which latter case, monies collected have been promptly deposited to the credit of the Receiver General for Canada). - 15.
+Loans receivable represent bona fide claims against debtors as at March 31, 2016.
 These loans are subject to the ordinary terms of credit of the reporting organization.
 An allowance for credit losses has been made where appropriate.